int91/CargoTransportSim/README.md

 ## Goals
 The goals for this project is to make a true-to-life text-based Logistics Simulator in C++.
 No libraries, and must support old devices (Old Pentiums and AMD Cpu's).

+Anyone is welcome to pull and contribute to the project.
+The most I'm willing to go with Libraries is ncurses as it helps make the console look more appealing.

 ### Roadmap
 - [ ] Solo Experience
   - [ ] Companies